home-assistant/home-assistant.io/source/_integrations/light.template.markdown

 {% endraw %}

-### Make a Global light entity for a multi segments WLED light
+### Make a global light entity for a multi-segment WLED light

 This example shows how to group together 2 RGBW segments from the same WLED controller into a single usable light